przemekp95/user-data-api-client/README.md

 #### Why not other high-level libraries?

 Guzzle won because:

 - It is the most popular and trusted HTTP library in the PHP ecosystem
-- It has the best PSR-7 support, making it future-compatible
 - It provides optimal balance between functionality and simplicity

 ### Cache Implementation